suny-am/apoex-test/README.md

 The application was tested by implementing proper try catch error handling in all relevant sequences of the code (mainly the API fetch sequences).
-Anything above this was considered too elaborate in relation to the simplicity of the project.Furthermore, all 'GET' requests are redirected to the relevant "/beers" page and all 'POST' requests are denied via a custom route guard in the ruby routing config.
+Anything above this was considered too elaborate in relation to the simplicity of the project.
+Furthermore, all 'GET' requests are redirected to the relevant "/beers" page and all 'POST' requests are denied via a custom route guard in the ruby routing config.